Sir John Pound, 1st Baronet: Other positions

 As well as his successful business, Pound built up a series of civic positions.

 A member of the Worshipful Company of Leathersellers, he became its master, as well as that of the Fan Makers and latterly the Fruiterers.
 This led to him becoming an Alderman of London between 1892 and 1915, for the Ward of Aldgate, and then a Lieutenant of the City of London.
 He was elected Sheriff of London for 1895–96.

 Pound became a director of the London General Omnibus Company, and was its chairman for over 30 years.
 He oversaw the switch of London's mass public transport from horse-drawn trams to self-propelled omnibuses.

 On 29 September 1904, it was announced that he would replace Sir James Ritchie as Lord Mayor of London.
 On 3 August 1905, he was created 1st Baronet Pound, of Stanmore, Middlesex.

-He died on 18 September 1915, aged 86.
+He died at his home in Highbury New Park on 18 September 1915, aged 86, and was buried at Ilford Cemetery.